gregorio-pirolini/markdown/NT/ntKochBuch.md

 Kunde mietet PaaS => mäßiger Aufwand => mäßiger Gewinn.
 Kunde mietet SaaS => hoher Aufwand => höchster Gewinn.

-[^11]:IaaS Infrastructure as a Service is a cloud computing model that provides on-demand access to computing resources such as servers, storage, networking, and virtualization.
+[^11]: IaaS Infrastructure as a Service is a cloud computing model that provides on-demand access to computing resources such as servers, storage, networking, and virtualization.
-[^12]:PaaS Platform as a service is a complete development and deployment environment in the cloud, with resources that enable you to deliver everything from simple cloud-based apps to sophisticated, cloud-enabled enterprise applications.
+[^12]: PaaS Platform as a service is a complete development and deployment environment in the cloud, with resources that enable you to deliver everything from simple cloud-based apps to sophisticated, cloud-enabled enterprise applications.
-[^13]:SaaS Software as a service allows users to connect to and use cloud-based apps over the Internet.
+[^13]: SaaS Software as a service allows users to connect to and use cloud-based apps over the Internet.
 Common examples are email, calendaring, and office tools (such as Microsoft Office 365).

 ==>> Für die IHK-Prüfung nicht vergessen:
 Public Cloud.
 Hybride Cloud.
 Community Cloud.
 Private Cloud.

 => siehe: Verzeichnis Filius_Sammlung
 Version 12_1.